-- (i) The pattern of the objective question paper for the academic year 2013-2014 remains same as at present. - (ii) Each theory paper of 60 marks shall be of the three hours duration.
+- (i) The subjective pattern of the question paper will adopt from academic year 2017-2018. - (ii) Each theory paper of 60 marks shall be of the three hours duration.

 For Practical Courses:

 - (i) The term end practical examination shall be of 60 marks and it is of duration 06 h. - (ii) There shall be two examiners for the practical examination out of which one examiner shall be from the other University/Institute.